About This Course

 The Placement Year provides you with a fantastic opportunity to broaden your horizons and develop valuable skills and contacts through working with a self-sourced organisation relevant to your degree subject.
 The minimum period in placement (at one or more locations) is seven calendar months; more usually you would spend 10-12 months with a placement provider.
 You would normally start sometime in the period June to September of your second year and finish between June and September the following year.
 Placements can be UK-based or overseas and you will work with staff to plan and finalise the placement arrangements.

-You will be expected to find and arrange a suitable placement to complement your degree and will be fully supported throughout by a dedicated member of staff at your academic School and the University’s Skills and Employability Services.
+You will be expected to find and arrange a suitable placement to complement your degree and will be fully supported throughout by a dedicated member of staff at your academic School and the University’s Careers and Employability Services.

 You will have the opportunity to fully consider this option when you have started your course at Bangor and can make an application for a transfer onto this pathway at the appropriate time.
 Read more about the work experience opportunities that may be available to you or, if you have any questions, please get in touch.